vmstio/docs/content/rules/moderation.md

 ### Warning Presets

 All major rule categories have warning presets available for Moderators to leverage when actioning on an account.
-Moderators are expected to use these presets and only send a custom message to a user through the admin portal if discussed with an administrator.
+Moderators are expected to use these presets and only send a custom message to a user through the moderation portal if approved by an Administrator.

 ### Mark as Resolved (Dismiss)

-Marking as resolved generally means you’re dismissing the report, because it’s determined to be not worthy of moderator action.
+Marking as resolved generally means you’re dismissing the report, because it’s determined to be not worthy of Moderator action.

 Many times this is the appropriate action where an [individual can take action](https://docs.joinmastodon.org/admin/moderation/#individual-moderation) to mute or block another account if it's content that they don't personally like.